mckchris109/CSC-315-Trentoniana-Database/README.md

 Instructions:

-First, download the set of files in the app folder and the .csv files in the document folder.
-Move the downloads to your desired loaction.
-Open up the terminal and CD to the location of the files.
+First, download the set of files in the app folder.
+That includes the SQL code, the app code, and the CSV files.

 Next enter postgres using the following command